janekfleper/typst-fancy-units/README.md

 )
 ```

+For the extensive documentation of the package please look into the [manual.pdf](https://github.com/janekfleper/fancy-units/releases/latest/download/manual.pdf).

 ## Multilingual support

 If the `decimal-separator` is set to `auto`, the symbol will be picked based on the document language (in the current context).